-- Start HP Easy Clean in one of the following ways: - Select the Start menu, and then select HP Easy Clean. - or - - Select the HP Easy Clean icon in the taskbar.
+- Start HP Easy Clean in one of the following ways: - Select the Start button, and then select HP Easy Clean.

+Select the HP Easy Clean icon in the taskbar.

-- Select Start, and then select the HP Easy Clean tile. - Now that your device is disabled for a short period, see Removing dirt and debris from your computer on page 56 for the recommended steps to clean the high-touch, external surfaces on your computer.
+- Select the Start button, and then select the HP Easy Clean tile. - Now that your device is disabled for a short period, see Removing dirt and debris from your computer on page 53 for the recommended steps to clean the high-touch, external surfaces on your computer.
 After you remove the dirt and debris, you can also clean the surfaces with a disinfectant.
-See Cleaning your computer with a disinfectant on page 56 for guidelines to help prevent the spread of harmful bacteria and viruses.
+See Cleaning your computer with a disinfectant on page 53 for guidelines to help prevent the spread of harmful bacteria and viruses.